 This 1746 battle, the last to be held on British soil, pitted the Jacobites and the Hanoverians, two branches of the same royal family against each other.
 In less than an hour, the Hanoverians slaughtered about 1,500 Jacobites—largely members of Highland clans.
 The history and its underlying politics are complex, but the emotion and very vivid humanity of this tragic episode in Scottish history are brilliantly conveyed in a dramatic 360-degree video presentation at the Culloden Battlefield Visitor’s Centre.

 Opening Hours: Mon-Sat, 10 am to 5.00 pm, Sun 12-5 pm

 Watch some of the fastest fingers in the Western world wield a sewing needle at the Scottish Kiltmaker Visitor Center.
 Here I learned that the origin of tartan was a wrap-around blanket.
 Hugely popular today, kilts were declared illegal for a time after the battle at Culloden.

-The Scottish Kiltmaker Visitors Center is located within Highland House of Fraser’s retail and manufacturing premises on Huntly Street along the banks of the River Ness.
+The Scottish Kiltmaker Visitors Center is located within Highland House of Fraser’s retail and manufacturing premises.
+It is located on Huntly Street along the banks of the River Ness.
 Its owner William Fraser has been in the kilt-making trade for more than fifty years.

 Tartan was woven in the early stages in croft houses and weaving sheds throughout Scotland.
 The cloth was used as payment for trading items such as for wine and brandy barrels with France.
 Tartan got its name from the French word “tiertaine” meaning special kind of course material of a square design.